ethereum/EIPs/EIPS/eip-draft_request_id.md

 ## Rationale
 <!--The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other languages.
 The rationale may also provide evidence of consensus within the community, and should discuss important objections or concerns raised during discussion.-->

-**Q: The efficency gains might encourage clients to flood their peers with too many simultanous requests**
+**Q: The efficiency gains might encourage clients to flood their peers with too many simultaneous requests**

 Peers can always throttle or disconnect if they don't feel treated well.
 This is the same as today.